 Group members will have to satisfy requirements to get credit; performing actions such as damage, heal, block in the last 2 minutes, and being within a certain distance of the killed creature.
 Note: Ranged characters fear not—we picked a distance well outside the range of normal attacks.

-If you kill a weaker creature you will suffer diminishing returns on XP gains of 40% for creatures 10-19 levels below your level and 80% for 20+ levels below your level.
+If you kill a weaker creature (based on its level number versus yours) you will suffer diminishing returns on XP gains of 40% for creatures 10-19 levels below your level and 80% for 20+ levels below your level.

 If an enemy is 10+ levels above your level you will not be able to see their level, and will see a skull icon above the creature.
-The skull icon indicates that an enemy has the following properties: they outright kill the player rather than leaving them at death's door, they have an increased perception range of +10m, and they do not get staggered by the player.
-Enemies will also gain armor buffs starting at 3 levels over your level and they will also gain a damage buff at 5 levels above your level
+The skull icon indicates that an enemy has the following properties: they outright kill the player rather than leaving them knocked onto the ground and at death's door, they have an increased perception range of +10m, and they do not get staggered by the player.
+Enemies will also gain increased armor starting at 3 levels over your level and they will also gain increased damage at 5 levels above your level.

 While leveling you will generally want to spend your points on your main attribute, so if you are using melee weapons for leveling, raise strength exclusively and only put points in constitution if you have problems surviving.

 Another secondary form of character progression is the Standings system, which tracks your contribution to any of the faction-owned territories in Aeternum.
-All activities you do in a territory award you with small amounts of standing points, and once you have enough to advance a rank, you can use them to unlock special bonuses that apply while you are in this territory.
+All activities you do in a territory will reward you with small amounts of territory standing experience, and once you have enough to advance a rank, you can use them to unlock special bonuses that apply while you are in this territory.